“It was a fabulous weekend with so much to offer to so many.” – Ercil Wroth

 What is the altitude?
-About 2400 – 2800 feet above sea level.
-Not too high but above Los Angeles smog.
+About 5000 feet above sea level.

 Is it close to an airport?
-Burbank International is about 40 minutes away, LAX is over an hour.
+LA/Ontario airport is about an hour away; LAX is 2 hours or more.
 Let us know if you fly in so we can make arrangements to get you to the camp.

-Where can I sleep if not at CVO?
-There are Castaic motels about 9 miles away.
+Where can I sleep if not at the Ranch?
+There are Lake Arrowhead motels and campgrounds just minutes away!

 “Whenever someone wanted to learn something, there was always a teacher there to teach it.” – Roberta Brubaker